 with number of flavors $N$, coupling $g$ and chemical potential $\mu$.
 We use the parameter values given in Ref. \cite{Lawrence:2018mve}, i.e., $N=2$ and $g=1.08$.
 In contrast to the Hubbard- and Gross-Neveu-like path integrals the domain of integration is compact now.
 The thimbles, flowed and optimized contours are presented in the left panel of Fig. \ref{fig:Thirring}.

 The action,

 has a single critical point at $z_\mathrm{c}=i\,\mathrm{arsinh}(g^2/N_\mathrm{f})+2\pi n$, with $n\in\mathbb{Z}$ (only $n=0$ stays in $[-\pi,\pi]$), and becomes singular on the edges of the integration domain.
 This will result in thimbles stretching out to imaginary infinity at $\mathrm{Re}z=\pm\pi$.
 The average sign along the flow is shown in the right panel of Fig. \ref{fig:Thirring}.
 Again, as expected from Ref.~\cite{Lawrence:2018mve}, the optimized contour outpaces the thimbles.
-Interestingly, the holomorphic flow results approach the average sign calculated on the thimble monotonically now.
-This could be characteristic to the theory, or maybe the non-monotonic behavior emerges only at even larger flow-times, however, we did not see any trace of it.
+The flow results supersedes the thimble only slightly, with their maximum difference being $\mathcal{O}(10^{-4})$.